 Settle UK Assets

 This can mean tying up any properties you have in the UK or selling vehicles that won’t be making the move with you.
+If you’re selling a vehicle, ensure you complete the relevant section of your V5C logbook and send it to the DVLA.

 Planning Around Pets

 While you can take your pets with you when relocating abroad, moving abroad with pets requires substantial planning and research.
+Post-Brexit, UK pets require: microchipping (ISO 11784/11785 compliant), rabies vaccination (at least 21 days before travel), an Animal Health Certificate (AHC) issued by a UK vet within 10 days of travel, and tapeworm treatment for dogs (1-5 days before travel).

 Plan Travel to France

 Finally, you can begin planning the shipping of your belongings and your own travel to your new home across the channel.
+Book removal services early – peak moving season (May-September) sees higher prices and reduced availability.
+Obtain multiple quotes and verify BAR accreditation.

 Where to Move to in France

 Bordeaux – Often referred to as ‘Little Paris’, Bordeaux is a small town in southwest France.
 Offering the same cosmopolitan lifestyle, the town is far cheaper than Paris, making it the perfect option for retirees.
-Bordeaux also offers outstanding beauty, surrounded by vineyards and open spaces that give you the perfect mix of urban and rural.

 Paris – Known as the ‘City of Love’, Paris is a hugely popular tourist destination and is desired by young individuals looking to embrace European city life.
 Aside from its iconic landmarks and a vast selection of traditional eateries, Paris has a good job market and a well-established transportation system, making it easy to get to anywhere in Europe.